-De:n4 Covernment National Infrastructura DEN INITIAL COMMENTS Point KON INITIAL CUIVIIVIENTO POINT 5: GREEN PUBLIC TRANSPORT, CYCLING AND WALKING We will therefore accelerate the transition to more active and sustainable transport by investing in rail and bus services, and in measures to help pedestrians and cyclists.
+Point Government National Infrastructure Statement RSN INITIAL COMMENTS POINT 5: GREEN PUBLIC TRANSPORT, CYCLING AND WALKING We will therefore accelerate the transition to more active and sustainable transport by investing in rail and bus services, and in measures to help pedestrians and cyclists.
 We will fund thousands of zero-emission buses and give our towns and cities cycle lanes worthy of Holland.
 In smaller places, we will improve buses, introduce more rural on-demand services, and restore many of the rail links removed in the Beeching era to give people the choice not to drive.
-We will build first hundreds, then thousands, of miles of segregated cycle lane and create more low-traffic neighbourhoods to stop rat-running and transport options must be reviewed.
+We will build first hundreds, then thousands, of miles of segregated cycle lane and create more low-traffic neighbourhoods to stop rat-running and allow people to walk and cycle.
+We will launch the first-ever National Bus Strategy, as part of the PM's £5 billion funding, integrated ticketing between operators and modes and more bus lanes, making services faster, more attractive and cheaper to operate. transport options must be reviewed.
 The loss in subsidised rural routes over the last decade have in large part been driven by the fact that bus subsidy is a discretionary duty and funding has been withdrawn due to ever increasing costs of statutory services such as Social Care.
-There has been so many short-lived transport 'enhancements' over the years that building back consumer confidence in the long-term reliability and sustainability of public transport offers is of major importance GREEN PUBLIC TRANSPORT, and restore many of the rail links removed in the Beeching era to give people the choice not to drive. and walking are not safe options in very many cases. thousands, of miles of segregated cycle We will launch the first-ever National Bus Strategy, as part of the PM's £5 billion funding, integrated ticketing between operators and modes and more bus lanes, making services faster, more attractive and cheaper to operate.
+There has been so many short-lived transport 'enhancements' over the years that building back consumer confidence in the long-term reliability and sustainability of public transport offers is of major importance The condition of rural roads - many of which a very narrow means cycling